 It is also worth mentioning that favorable economic conditions can promote the aggregate income of a population.
 When this happens, more people will have more purchasing power.
 However, if supply fails to keep up with the income-driven demand, demand-pull inflation will occur.
 This is the reason why certain goods and services are more expensive in high-income societies than in low-income societies.

-Other causes of high demand center on the different examples of demand shifters and other factors affecting demand such as tastes or preferences, number of consumers, future expectations including speculations, government interventions such as tax breaks, and lowered banking interest rates, among others.
+Other causes of high demand center on the different examples of demand shifters and other factors affecting demand such as tastes or preferences, number of consumers, future expectations including speculations, government interventions through a fiscal policy such as tax breaks, and monetary policy lowered banking interest rates, among others.

-4. Build-In Inflation: Vicious Cycle of Involving Wage and Price
+4. Build-In Inflation: Vicious Cycle Involving Wage and Price